- Home

 ComLink+

-Lower-income families with children can benefit from ComLink+ support.
+Low-income families with children can benefit from ComLink+ support.
 ComLink+ family coaches work with families to co-develop action plans, as they coach and motivate them towards achieving their goals, and help them navigate social support services.
 Families can also benefit from ComLink+ Progress Packages in the areas of preschool education, employment, debt clearance and home ownership.

 ComLink+ will progressively be expanded to support other families that do not live in public rental flats, but have school-going children who are at risk of long-term absenteeism or are eligible for KidSTART.